-- o for each area office, the number of kinship guardianship subsidies provided in the quarters covered by the report and the number of kinship guardianship subsidies provided in that quarter for which federal reimbursement was received; - o for each area office, the total spending on services other than case management services provided to families to keep a child with the child's parents or reunifying the child with the child's parents, spending by the type of service and the unduplicated number of families that receive the services; - o for each area office, the number of families residing in shelters, a list of where the families are sheltered, the total cost and average cost per family of those shelters and a description of how DCF determines who does or does not qualify for a shelter; - o for each area office, the number of requests for voluntary services broken down by type of service requested, whether the request was approved or denied, the number of families that are denied voluntary services and receive a 51A report, the reasons for denying the service and what, if any, referrals were made for services by other agencies or entities; and - o the number of families receiving multiple 51A reports within a 10-month period, the number of cases reopened within 6 months of being closed and the number of children who return home and then re-enter an out-of-home placement within 6 months; and - o the number of children within the care and custody of DCF whose whereabouts are unknown. - Requiring DCF to report by November 3, 2015 any changes to rules, regulations or guidelines established in SFY'15 to carry out its statutory duties, including, but not limited to: criteria used to determine whether a child has been abused or neglected; guidelines for removal of a child from the home; and standards to determine what reasonable efforts are being made to keep a child in the home. - Allowing DCF to transfer funds between specific line items for services only, when necessary, provided that detailed notification be provided 15 days in advance to the Legislature; and - Dedicating \$500,000 for the DCF runaway unit "to help identify at-risk youth and provide preventative services and to implement a runaway recovery response policy."
+- o for each area office, the number of requests for voluntary services broken down by type of service requested, whether the request was approved or denied, the number of families that are denied voluntary services and receive a 51A report, the reasons for denying the service and what, if any, referrals were made for services by other agencies or entities; and - the number of families receiving multiple 51A reports within a 10-month period, the number of cases reopened within 6 months of being closed and the number of children who return home and then re-enter an out-of-home placement within 6 months. - Requiring DCF to report by November 3, 2015 any changes to rules, regulations or guidelines established in SFY'15 to carry out its statutory duties, including, but not limited to: criteria used to determine whether a child has been abused or neglected; guidelines for removal of a child from the home; and standards to determine what reasonable efforts are being made to keep a child in the home. - Allowing DCF to transfer funds between specific line items when necessary; and - Dedicating \$500,000 for the DCF runaway unit "to help identify at-risk youth and provide preventative services and to implement a runaway recovery response policy."

 4800-0030 Service Coordination/Administration.
 This account funds "lead agencies".
-The Senate bill restores and level funds the line item, which was not included in the final House budget.
+The Senate Ways & Means bill restores the line item, which was not included in the final House budget.

 4800-0038 Services for Children and Families.
-This account is funded at approximately \$278 million, which is an increase of approximately \$7.9 million over FY15 projected spending.
+This account is funded at approximately \$277.8 million which is an increase of approximately \$7.6 million over FY15 projected spending.
 Funding is for "guardianship, foster care, adoption, family preservation and kinship services."
-The language allows DCF to contract with provider agencies for the coordination and management of services, including flex services.